yahyazeka/data-public/Development of risk prediction models for preterm delivery in a rural setting in Ethiopia/README.md

 # README
 This directory contains five prediction models developed for the paper entitled **Development of risk prediction models for preterm delivery in a rural setting in Ethiopia**.
+The published paper can be found here: https://jogh.org/2023/jogh-13-04051

 All models were trained to predict risk of preterm delivery.
 Each model is saved as a .Rdata object and include all coefficients and feature importance scores to allow predictions for individuals.
 To load the model, run load("modelname.Rdata") in R.

 A codebook of all predictors is also shared as a csv file.